 Serving in the military should not mean that you need to give up your pet.
-PAWS San Diego can offer support through deployment and relocation processes.
+San Diego Humane Society can offer support through deployment and relocation processes.
 To learn about the various services that we offer, visit the Military Support page of our website.
 Military Support

 Alternatives & Resources

 Many pet-related problems are solvable and our trained staff is here to help with each unique situation!

 Whether it's a behavior problem, a housing issue or another kind of crisis, we're here to help and offer guidance.
 Call 619-299-7012 so we can find a solution together.